BGforgeNet/bg2-tweaks-and-tricks/docs/convenience.md

 Breach, however, is normally not available in BG1, and its addition changes the battle dynamics.
 However, as SCS mages are generously using protections, I think it's a justifiable addition.

 Finally, this component adds a few Intelligence-boosting potions to Thalantyr, allowing for more reliable scribing for [Hardcore](https://pihwiki.bgforge.net/) characters.

+### Faster forging dialogs

+Cromwell and Cespenar's rummaging through backpacks is fairly annoying in the base game, but various mods adding more crafted items aggravate that further.
+This component add a dialog option to both that allows to bypass the lengthy dialog and select the desired item directly, if all ingredients are present.

+(However note that Item Upgrade mod in particular already has an option to add its items into a separate dialog tree).

+Such dialog might seem slightly immersion breaking to some players, so pick your poison.

+One option keeps the original recipe lists.
+Another one removes cross restrictions, as per Tweaks Anthology, so that Cromwell can upgrade Watcher's Keep items, and Cespenar can forge items from Cromwell's list.

+This component only covers vanilla items.
+Modders can easily add more items if desired for compatibility, see the [docs](modding.md#faster-forging-dialogs).